RecoX/pukekos-inn/handbook-maintenance.md

 ### Fire or Smoke Alarms:
 - If an alarm sounds, follow fire evacuation protocols (alert guests and direct them to exits).
+- **Ensure smoke alarms are fully operational.** Test each alarm every 15 days, and document the test results in the log to maintain a record of compliance and safety.
 - Fire Extinguishers needs to be operational

 ### Power Outages: